mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 starts with agreeing what work should be done in which order and to what level of depth.
-Having a collaborative process for this in place makes the entire development process more effective by eliminating unnecessary complexity or preventing longer term declines of a team's velocity.
+Having a collaborative process for this in place makes the entire development process more effective by eliminating unnecessary complexity or preventing longer-term decline of a team's velocity.

 In many cases for example, there will be different ways to implement a particular feature that the product experts want to add with drastically